HikariNeee/Celestite/README.md

 # Sodium
 ===============

-A semi-custom build of Fedora Kinoite trying to get the perfect balance with performance and security.
+A semi-custom build of Fedora Kinoite trying to gain the perfect balance between performance and security.

 Generated using the [UBlue Image Template](https://github.com/ublue-os/image-template).